MadanBaduwal/phd-career/research_dictionary1.md

     "the Caplan family are a robust lot"

 9. Amended: make minor changes to (a text, piece of legislation, etc.) in order to make it fairer or more accurate, or to reflect changing circumstances.

     "the rule was amended to apply only to non-members"

 10. Discovered: find unexpectedly or during a search.

     "firemen discovered a body in the debris"

-11. Entail: involve (something) as a necessary or inevitable part or consequence.
+11. Entail: **involve (something) as a necessary** or inevitable part or consequence.

     "a situation which entails considerable risks"

-12,
+12. Substantially: to a great or significant extent.

+    "profits grew substantially"